justinnoor/pfhowto/README.md

-# How to Configure PF on a FreeBSD 12.0 Digital Ocean Droplet (FIRST DRAFT)
+# How to Configure PF on a FreeBSD 12.0 Digital Ocean Droplet

 ### Introduction

 Networks are hostile places.
 Every organization will face this reality unless they are completely offline and have no internal threats.
 The firewall is arguably one of the most important lines of defense against cyber attacks.
-The ability to configure a firewall from scratch is an empowering skill that enables the administrator take control of their networks.
+The ability to configure a firewall from scratch is an empowering skill that will enable the administrator take control of their networks.

-In this tutorial we build a firewall from the ground up on a FreeBSD 12.01 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering application that is maintained by the [OpenBSD](https://www.openbsd.org) project.
-[PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is a foundational tool in the world of Unix administration.
-It is known for its simple-syntax, user-friendliness, and astonishing power.
+In this tutorial we build a firewall from the ground up on a FreeBSD 12.0 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering tool that is maintained by the [OpenBSD](https://www.openbsd.org) project.
+It is known for its simple-syntax, user-friendliness, and extensive power.
+[PF](https://man.openbsd.org/pf) ships with the FreeBSD base system and is supported by a community of dedicated users.

 This lesson is *not* a command reference.
 It is designed to help you get started with [PF](https://man.openbsd.org/pf) on the Digital Ocean platform.
-Our goal create a base ruleset that can be serve as a formidable starting point for new droplets.
-We will also discuss more advanced concepts such as adaptive rulesets, bandwidth management, blacklisting, and more.
+Our goal is to create a portable base ruleset that will serve as a formidable starting point for new droplets.
+We will progress into more advanced concepts such as adaptive rulesets, bandwidth management, blacklisting, and more.

 ## Prerequisites

 * A Unix-like workstation (BSD, Linux, or Mac)
-* A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that only permits inbound SSH traffic.
+* A [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) that permits inbound SSH traffic.
 Refer to this [quickstart guide](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
 * An [SSH keypair](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account) with a copy of the public key uploaded to your account
-* A standard 1G FreeBSD 12.0 droplet in the region of choice, either ZFS or UFS.
+* A standard 1G FreeBSD 12.0 droplet in the region of choice.

 ## Step 1 - Create the droplet

-Create a standard 1G FreeBSD 12.01 droplet in the region of choice from the [control panel](https://cloud.digitalocean.com/login) in your account.
-The filesystem is irrelevant, it can be ZFS or UFS.
-Give it a few minutes to finish.
+Create a standard 1G FreeBSD 12.0 droplet in the region of choice from the [control panel](https://cloud.digitalocean.com/login) in your account.
+The filesystem is irrelevant, it can be either ZFS or UFS.
+Your droplet should be configured with a sudo user and proper SSH configuration.

 ## Step 2 - Attach the droplet to a cloud-firewall

 Upon creating our droplet we have no firewall enabled, therefore we risk being insecurely exposed to the open internet.
-For now we will attach our droplet to a [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) immediately before doing anything else.
-Later, after building our [PF](https://man.openbsd.org/pf) ruleset we will detach the droplet from the [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).
+For now we will attach our droplet to a [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) before doing anything else.
+Later, after building our [PF](https://man.openbsd.org/pf) ruleset, we will detach the droplet from the [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart).

 ## Step 3 - SSH into the droplet

-Obtain the ip address of the droplet from the [control panel](https://cloud.digitalocean.com/login) and SSH into it:
+Obtain the IP address of the droplet from the [control panel](https://cloud.digitalocean.com/login) and SSH into it:
 ```command
 ssh myuser@XXX.XXX.XX.XXX
 ```

 ## Step 3 - Build the preliminary ruleset

 There are two approaches to building a firewall ruleset: 1) default deny, or 2) default permit.
-The default deny approach blocks all traffic, and does not permit any traffic unless it is specified in a rule.
-The default permit approach does the exact opposite.
+The *default deny* approach blocks all traffic, and does not permit any traffic unless it is specified in a rule.
+The *default permit* approach does the exact opposite.
 It passes all traffic, and does not block any traffic unless it is specified in a rule.
-In this tutorial we will use the default deny approach.
+In this tutorial we use the *default deny* approach.

-[PF](https://man.openbsd.org/pf) rulesets are written in a configuration file named `pf.conf`, and the default location is `/etc/pf.conf`.
-Storing it at a different location is perfectly fine, however, it will have to be specified in `/etc/rc.conf`.
-One alluring aspect of PF is that rulesets are nothing more than text files, which greatly simplifies the writing and editing processes.
-Loading a ruleset is achieved with a single command, and there are no delicate procedures required to load new rulesets.
-With PF's masterful design, the state of the firewall is irrelevant.
-Simply load the new ruleset and the old one is gone.
-There is rarely ever a need to flush an existing ruleset, and it is generally considered a bad idea.
+[PF](https://man.openbsd.org/pf) rulesets are written in a configuration file named `/etc/pf.conf`, which is the default location.
+It is okay to store it somewhere else, but that will have to be specified in `/etc/rc.conf`.

 Create `/etc/pf.conf`:
 ```command
 sudo vim /etc/pf.conf
 ```

 [PF](https://man.openbsd.org/pf) filters packets according to three core concepts: **block**, **pass**, and **match**.
 These actions are taken when the contents of a packet header meets the criteria of the rules we write, and the parameters we specify.
 We use the terms *action* and *rule* interchangeably when discussing **block**, **pass**, or **match**.
 The **pass** and **block** rules, as one might expect, pass and block traffic.
 The **match** rule performs an action on a packet without actually filtering it.
-For example we can perform network address translation (NAT) on a packet without passing it or blocking it.
+For example we could perform network address translation (NAT) on a packet without moving it anywhere.
+We would move it, or filter it, with another rule that uses **pass** or **block**.
+Let's begin our ruleset by blocking everything.

-Let's begin by blocking everything:
+Add the following to `/etc/pf.conf`:
 ```
 block all
 ```

 This rule blocks all forms of traffic in either direction.
-Notice our **block** rule does not specify an **in** or **out** direction, which is why it defaults to both.
-The same logic applies to the **pass** and **match** actions.
+Our **block** rule does not specify an **in** or **out** direction, so it defaults to both.
+The same logic applies to **pass** and **match** actions.

-Our first rule is perfectly legitimate for a local workstation that needs to be completely insulated from the world, however, it is largely impractical for a local workstation, and will certainly not work with a remote droplet because it does not permit **SSH** traffic.
-If [PF](https://man.openbsd.org/pf) had been enabled, this rule would have locked us out of our machine.
-This is something to always keep in mind with building rulesets.
+This rule is perfectly legitimate for a local workstation that needs to be insulated from the world, however, it is largely impractical, and will not work with a remote droplet.
+Can you guess why?
+The reason is because we did not permit any **SSH** traffic.
+If this rule had been implemented, we would have locked ourselves out of our droplet.
+This is something to always keep in mind with remote machines.
 Every administrator has probably done this at least once!
 Let's create a more practical starting point.

 Update the previous rule:
 ```